 Guests are always welcome.

-Following the highly successful Rotary Centenary Baton launch by the Governor General, the our Club is engaging with Rotary Clubs in NSW and beyond to promote the Centenary.
+Following the highly successful Rotary Centenary Baton launch by the Governor General, the our Club is engaging with Rotary Clubs in NSW and beyond to promote the Centenary of Rotary in Australia.

 We are forming a team of R100 Champions to:

-- To work with the President and the Chair of our Centenary Committee (Geoff Wilbow) to organise events for the Centenary.
+- To work with the President and the Chair of our Centenary Celebration Committee (Geoff Wilbow) to organise Centenary events.

 Please email Geoff Wilbow if you would like to be a R100 Champion.